LeonDoungala22/Practical_AI_ML_DL_DataScience_Portfolio/README.md

   - Online courses and tutorials for deep learning.
 - **Practical Project:** Implement an end-to-end ML pipeline with automation tools for a specific use case, experiment with different deep learning architectures.

-## Advanced Deep Learning and Computer Vision (Weeks 7-8)
+## Advanced Deep Learning and Computer Vision (Modules 7-8)

-### Week 7: Advanced Deep Learning Techniques
+### Module 7: Advanced Deep Learning Techniques
 - **Content:** Exploring advanced deep learning techniques, transfer learning, and optimization.
 - **Skills:** Commanding advanced deep learning concepts, mastering transfer learning, and optimizing neural networks.
 - **Resources:** Specialized courses and research articles.
 - **Practical Project:** Implement transfer learning on a pre-trained model for a specific image classification task.

-### Week 8: Computer Vision Basics and OpenCV
+### Module 8: Computer Vision Basics and OpenCV
 - **Content:** Grasping computer vision fundamentals and mastering OpenCV.
 - **Skills:** Navigating computer vision basics and implementing applications using OpenCV.
 - **Resources:** Online courses, documentation, and tutorials.
 - **Practical Project:** Develop a computer vision application using OpenCV, showcasing image processing techniques for feature extraction and object recognition.

-## Advanced AI and Big Data (Weeks 9-10)
+## Advanced AI and Big Data (Modules 9-10)

-### Week 9: Advanced Generative AI and GANs
+### Module 9: Advanced Generative AI and GANs
 - **Content:** Delving into advanced generative AI, focusing on GANs and sequence models.
 - **Skills:** Mastering GANs and sequence models.
 - **Resources:** Explore specialized courses and research articles.
 - **Practical Project:** Implement a GAN for image generation or style transfer, experiment with sequence-to-sequence models for a natural language processing task.

-### Week 10: Introduction to Big Data in AI
+### Module 10: Introduction to Big Data in AI
 - **Content:** Grasping the basics of Big Data in the context of AI, with a focus on Apache Spark and Hadoop.
 - **Skills:** Mastering [Apache Spark](https://spark.apache.org/) and [Hadoop](https://hadoop.apache.org/).
 - **Resources:** [Apache Spark documentation](https://spark.apache.org/docs/latest/), [Hadoop tutorials](https://hadoop.apache.org/docs/stable/).
 - **Practical Project:** Process and analyze large-scale datasets using Apache Spark, implement ML algorithms on big data platforms.

-## GPT Models and Natural Language Processing (Weeks 11-12)
+## GPT Models and Natural Language Processing (NLP) (Modules 11-12)

-### Week 11: Model Evaluation, Hyperparameter Tuning, and API Deployment
+### Module 11: Model Evaluation, Hyperparameter Tuning, and API Deployment
 - **Content:** Exploring techniques for model evaluation and hyperparameter tuning, with a focus on NLP.
 Introduction to deploying models as APIs.
 - **Skills:** Commanding model evaluation and hyperparameter tuning in the context of NLP, exporting models as APIs.
 - **Resources:** Articles and documentation on model optimization for NLP.
 - **Practical Project:** Evaluate and fine-tune a pre-trained GPT model for a specific NLP task, deploy the model as an API.

-### Week 12: AI Ethics, History, and Current Applications
+### Module 12: AI Ethics, History, and Current Applications
 - **Content:** Reflecting on ethical considerations in AI, historical overview, and exploring current applications.
 - **Skills:** Developing skills in ethical decision-making and gaining historical understanding.
 - **Resources:** Attend lectures, read articles on AI ethics, and engage in historical research.
 - **Practical Project:** Explore and analyze the ethical implications of a real-world AI application.

-## Advanced Projects and Thesis Preparation (Weeks 13-16)
+## Advanced Projects (Modules 13-16)

-### Week 13-15: Tackling Advanced AI Projects with Web Application Integration
+### Module 13-15: Tackling Advanced AI Projects with Web Application Integration and Arduino Robotics
-- **Content:** Working on advanced AI projects, focusing on implementation, project management, and integrating models into web applications.
+- **Content:** Working on advanced AI projects, focusing on implementation, project management, integrating models into web applications, and Arduino robotics.
-- **Skills:** Commanding implementation, project management, and model integration into web applications.
+- **Skills:** Commanding implementation, project management, model integration into web applications, and Arduino robotics.
 - **Resources:** Research articles, online conferences, specialized blogs.
-- **Practical Project:** Undertake a substantial AI project with a focus on project management, implementation, and integration into a web application.
+- **Practical Project:** Undertake a substantial AI project with a focus on project management, implementation, integration into a web application, and Arduino robotics.

-### Week 16: Exploring Emerging AI Trends and Thesis Preparation
+### Module 16: Exploring Emerging AI Trends
-- **Content:** Exploring emerging AI trends, including GPT models, and initiating thesis preparation.
+- **Content:** Exploring emerging AI trends, including GPT models.
-- **Skills:** Staying abreast of AI trends, initiating thesis research.
+- **Skills:** Staying abreast of AI trends.
-- **Resources:** Research articles, online conferences, specialized blogs, and thesis guidelines.
+- **Resources:** Research articles, online conferences, specialized blogs.
-- **Practical Project:** Explore a cutting-edge AI trend, potentially incorporating GPT-based techniques, as a part of thesis preparation.
+- **Practical Project:** Explore a cutting-edge AI trend, potentially incorporating GPT-based techniques.

-## Thesis (Continued)

-### Ongoing: Thesis Research and Writing
-- **Tasks:** Conducting research, gathering data, and writing the thesis, potentially exploring GPT-based research.
-- **Skills:** Applying research and writing skills.
-- **Resources:** Utilizing academic journals and receiving guidance from the thesis advisor.

 ## Additional Important Topics